debian-pi/raspbian-ua-netinst/README.md

 raspbian-ua-netinst
 ===================

-The minimal Raspbian unattended netinstaller.
+The minimal Raspbian unattended netinstaller for Raspberry Pi Model B.

 This project provides [Raspbian][1] power users the possibility to install a minimal base system unattended using latest Raspbian packages regardless when the installer was built.